 And he began to say unto them, This day is this scripture fulfilled in your ears.

 When one looks at the old painters’ manuals (podlinniki), they always begin with the images for September 1st.
 And when one looks at traditional Church calendars that give the saints and festal days for a given year, they too always begin with September 1st — the Indiction.
+That is not the case, however, with many modern Eastern Orthodox calendars.

 Now let’s look at an interesting 14th century image of the Indiction, a fresco from the Dechani Monastery in Kosovo, Serbia: